Your guide to successfully navigating GPTC’s daily operations impacted by COVID-19

-- Although we are not able to see you in person for a New Student Orientation for the Fall 2020 semester, we want to make sure you have a great start to your first semester at Georgia Piedmont Technical College (GPTC).
-Various departments at GPTC have prepared informative videos to guide you.
-Watch these videos at https://www.gptc.edu/current-students/orientation/ to learn more about the college resources, support and opportunities.
+- Although we are not able to see you in person for a New Student Orientation for the Spring 2021 semester, we want to make sure you have a great start to your first semester at Georgia Piedmont Technical College (GPTC).
+Visit the New Student Orientation page to view the dates for the virtual sessions: https://www.gptc.edu/current-students/orientation/.

 How do I register for classes?